Ready to mix your creative talents with a money-making endeavor? Great news! Here’s the definitive guide on how to start a gift basket business.

 - Start Your Own Gift Basket Business online course includes a one-hour, how-to video

-- Adult school courses on gift basket making, flower arranging, and bowmaking
+- Adult school courses on teaching gift basket making, flower arranging, and bowmaking

-Help is readily available in many formats to elevate your creativity.
+Help is readily available in many forms to start and elevate your creativity.

 You need space

-Gift baskets require a location to stock the items that make up the gift.
-When gift baskets are a hobby, no space is needed because a person who makes one uses any table in their home.
-However, when gift baskets are a business, a dedicated space is necessary so the items are not in designated family areas.
+Gift baskets require a location to stock the items that create each gift.
+When gift baskets are a hobby, no space is needed because a person who makes one at a time uses any table in their home.
+However, when gift baskets are a business, a dedicated space is necessary so the items are not scattered throughout the home.